 Early Years Entitlement

-We also offer places for those children eligible for two year old funding.
+We also offer places for those children eligible for two-year-old funding.
 There are certain criteria that apply in order to receive this funding.
-Please see below.
+Please see below for more information regarding the requirements for this.

 An Additional Services Charge is applied to all funded hours delivered.
 This charge covers the cost of all consumables, nappies, wipes, drinks, snacks, cooked lunches, tea, all craft supplies and resources.
 Please ask at the nursery if you would like a copy of our more detailed information sheet regarding Early Years funding.